Skip to main content

 Target Sequence Capture

 Libraries were prepared using a standard library preparation kit.
 Depending on DNA quality, total DNA was sonicated before library preparation, aiming for fragment sizes between 350 and 450 bp.
 After pooling, libraries were hybridised with the Angiosperms353 probe kit following the manufacturer’s protocol.
-DNA sequencing was performed using Illumina MiSeq and HiSeq platforms.
+DNA sequencing was performed using Illumina MiSeq, HiSeq and NovaSeq platforms.

 Gene Recovery

 Up to 353 genes were recovered from each sample by searching for matching orthologous sequences from the Angiosperms353 target gene set (Johnson et al, 2019).
 An in-house pipeline was used to assemble Illumina reads from target sequence capture data and then identify gene orthologues corresponding to the Angiosperm353 target gene set.
 Illumina reads of the PAFTOL data are available from the European Nucleotide Archive (ENA) under project number PRJEB35285.
 Recovered gene sequences for each sample are presented in gene-wise or species-wise fashion and are available via this site and RBG Kew's secure FTP site, together with the gene alignments and trees.
-All samples were validated using both DNA barcode and phylogenetic tests to verify the accuracy of their family identifications (see Baker et al. 2022 for more details).
+All samples were validated using both DNA barcode and phylogenetic tests to verify the accuracy of their family identifications.

 Public data retrieval